GermanBread/Bash-Scripts/windows-reboot/README.md

 ## Warning

-* This script assumes that Windows's bootloader has the bootnum 0x0000
+* This script assumes that Windows's bootloader has the bootnum 0x0000 (check with efibootmgr)

 ## Okay, I read the warning, how do I use this?